Frequently Asked Questions about California Connections Academy

 What if I do not have a computer and/or Internet access?

 During the enrollment process, families may request one computer per household, along with a subsidy for Internet service.
 Households may request a subsidy towards the cost of Internet service while actively enrolled at the time of disbursement.
 Payments are made three times a year: December, March, and June.
 Families not enrolled for the entire payment period will receive a pro-rated payment.
 Subsidies are not available during the summer months.

 Does California Connections Academy provide services and accommodations for students with disabilities?

 For students with Individualized Education Programs (IEPs), California Connections Academy provides a continuum of virtual special education services that range from consultation, curriculum accommodation and modification, collaboration with learning coaches and general education teachers, to virtual direct instruction.
-Connections Academy provides students with IEPs with related services that may include virtual speech language and virtual occupational therapy, as determined by the IEP team.
+California Connections Academy provides students with IEPs with related services that may include virtual speech language and virtual occupational therapy, as determined by the IEP team.
 For eligible students with disabilities who do not require special education, California Connections Academy develops (as needed) and implements Section 504 plans that detail appropriate accommodations.